reahl/reahl/reahl-doc/doc/devtools/xmlref.rst

   are only needed for testing.
 (Runtime dependencies are available when testing too.)

   Each dependency is listed as a child of a `<deps>` element, using the `<egg>` or `<thirdpartyegg>` elements.

+  <deps purpose="run"> is treated specially.
+It can only occur inside a <version> tag.

 <egg>
 """""